The split keyboard finally joins the Ultra series.

 - Last updated: May 8, 2026

-- Research method: Official social media posts
+- Research method: Official social media posts and official product page

 - Source/Reference: https://www.keychron.com/products/keychron-q11-ultra-8k-wireless-custom-mechanical-keyboard